-As a longer term goal of this initiative, NIH will also launch a national research cohort of one million or more volunteers who will play an active role in how their genetic and environmental information is used for the prevention of illness and management of a wide array of chronic diseases.
+As a longer term goal of this initiative, NIH will also launch a national research cohort of one million or more volunteers who will play an active role in how their genetic, environmental, and medical information is used for the prevention of illness and management of a wide array of chronic diseases.
+The goal will be to expand the benefits of precision medicine into myriad aspects of health and health care.
+Voluntary participants will share clinical data from electronic health records, results of imaging and laboratory tests, lifestyle data and environmental exposure recordings tracked through real time mobile health devices, and genomic information.
+Participants will be at the center of the project design, and they will have access to their own health data, as well as research using their data, to help inform their own health decisions.
+Through this dynamic community, researchers will be able to advance the information derived from this cohort into new knowledge, approaches, and treatments.
 A project of this magnitude will lay the foundation for a myriad of new prevention strategies and novel therapeutics.
-There's no better time than now to embark on this ambitious new enterprise to revolutionize medicine and generate the scientific evidence necessary to move this personal approach into everyday clinical practice.
+There's no better time than now to embark on this ambitious new enterprise to revolutionize medicine and generate the scientific evidence necessary to move this individualized approach into everyday clinical practice.

 Another way we are turning discovery into health is in our efforts to combat the problem of Antimicrobial Resistance (AMR).
 Because most bacteria, viruses, and other microbes multiply rapidly in a short period of time, they can evolve and develop resistance to antimicrobial drugs.
-Public health surveillance has documented an alarming increase in AMR, especially those strains that cause hospital-acquired infections.
+Public health surveillance has documented an alarming increase in AMR, especially those strains that cause hospitalacquired infections.
 Each year in the United States, more than two million people acquire serious infections from bacteria that are resistant to antibiotics designed to treat those infections, and approximately 23,000 of these people die.
-As long as antibiotics are used indiscriminately to kill microbes in medicine and agriculture, resistance will continue to emerge.
-Recognizing the growing public health threat of AMR, NIH is engaged in a multi-agency venture, in collaboration with the U.S. Food and Drug Administration, the U.S. Department of Agriculture, and the Centers for Disease Control and Prevention, designed to reverse these disturbing trends.
-To this end, we will expand efforts to develop new antibiotics, like the teixobactin recently identified by an NIH grantee that shows great promise against the difficult-to-treat infection, Methicillin-resistant Staphylococcus aureus (MRSA) and resistant tuberculosis.
+Recognizing the growing public health threat of AMR, NIH is engaged in the Administration's National Plan to Combat Antibiotic Resistant-Bacteria-a multi-agency venture, in collaboration with the U.S. Food and Drug Administration, the U.S. Department of Agriculture, and the Centers for Disease Control and Prevention, designed to reverse these disturbing trends.
+To this end, we will expand efforts to develop new antibiotics, like the teixobactin recently identified by an NIH grantee that shows great promise against the difficult-to-treat infections, methicillin-resistant Staphylococcus aureus (MRSA) and resistant tuberculosis.
 We will work to develop a rapid diagnostic test for resistant organisms that will be of critical clinical and public health utility.
+With this goal in mind, the National Institute of Allergy and Infectious Diseases recently awarded funding for nine research projects supporting enhanced diagnostics to rapidly detect antimicrobial-resistant bacteria.
 We will also build a national genome sequence database on all reported resistant human infections.
 And we will create a rapid response clinical trial network that is ready to test new antibiotics on individuals infected with highly resistant strains of bacteria.